ooni/probe-engine/README.md

 Where VERSION is like `2020.03.30-231914` corresponding to the time when the build occurred.

-## Release procedure

-1. make sure that dependencies are up to date

-2. make sure that resources are up to date

-3. commit, tag, and push

-4. create new release on GitHub

 ## Updating dependencies

 1. update direct dependencies using: